 Small Business Philanthropy (SBP)

 Taking a business approach to solving many of our social problems is what the new type of business philanthropy is all about.
-The success of this approach come from understanding and the fusion of two, up until now seemingly competing forces.
+The success of this approach comes from understanding and the fusion of two, up until now seemingly competing forces.

-It's time for people and their businesses to take a more public role so we can reframe the news from a conversation about social problems, into a platform for demonstrating that problems have solutions, and by taking a business approach combined to philanthropy, problems can be solved and sustainable predictable outcomes achieved.
+It's time for people and their businesses to take a more public role so we can reframe the news from a conversation about social problems, into a platform for demonstrating that problems have solutions, and by taking a business approach combined with philanthropy, problems can be solved and sustainable predictable outcomes achieved.

 In the words of the B Corp. movement, 'it's about businesses focusing not so much about being the best in the world, but being the best for the world.'

 Enjoyed what you've read and want to work together?

 You can contact me here.
 If one of the financial services I’ve referred to is of interest, you can learn more about them on one of my commercial brands' websites where you can contact me too.